Dominican Republic

 Is Dominican Republic a good country to move to?

-Dominican Republic scores 30/100 overall and ranks #79 out of 95 countries in our data-driven analysis.
-It excels in safety and lifestyle.
+Dominican Republic scores 38/100 overall and ranks #71 out of 95 countries in our data-driven analysis.
+It excels in healthcare and infrastructure.
 Whether it's right for you depends on your priorities — use our free personalization quiz to see how it ranks for your specific profile.

 What is the cost of living in Dominican Republic?

-The estimated monthly cost of living in Dominican Republic is approximately $1,100 for a single person with a moderate lifestyle.
-This is calibrated against a US baseline of ~$3,000/month.
-GDP per capita (PPP) is $27,542.
-Cost data is sourced from World Bank, and national statistical agencies.
+The estimated monthly cost of living in Dominican Republic is approximately $1,580 on WhereNext's standard 11-category single-person basket.
+GDP per capita (PPP) is $28,721.
+Cost inputs draw on World Bank, OECD, national statistical agencies, and WhereNext research.

 Is Dominican Republic safe to live in?

-Dominican Republic is moderately safe, scoring 67/100 on our safety index.
-This score combines the Global Peace Index, political stability data from the World Bank, and homicide rate statistics.
+Dominican Republic is moderately safe, scoring 45/100 on our safety index (normalized within our 95-country field; inputs: Global Peace Index, World Bank political stability, and homicide statistics).
 The homicide rate is 10.9 per 100,000 people.

 How is healthcare in Dominican Republic?

-Dominican Republic has adequate healthcare, scoring 58/100.
+Dominican Republic has adequate healthcare, scoring 49/100 on our healthcare index (normalized within our 95-country field).
 The WHO Universal Health Coverage index is 73.
 There are 2.1 physicians per 1,000 people.
 Healthcare quality can vary significantly between cities and rural areas.

 Do I need a visa to move to Dominican Republic?